 Open Fire Sprinklers

 Unlike standard response or fast response sprinklers, open fire sprinklers have no thermal element and the nozzles are completely open.
 Deluge fire sprinkler systems are open fire sprinklers that utilize a fire alarm initiating device to detect heat.
 The initiating device or devices send a signal to the fire alarm panel which then activates the deluge valve.
 Then the water flows out of every fire sprinkler nozzle.
-These types of fire sprinklers are used in high hazard applications where there’s a lot of combustible material.
+These types of fire sprinklers are used in high hazard occupancies where there’s a lot of combustible material.
 When large amounts of these combustibles catch on fire, they produce a lot of heat and these fires can spread quickly.
 Industrial and manufacturing type facilities utilize open fire sprinkler systems since these facilities contain large amounts of combustible material.